bocinsky/guedesbocinsky2018/README.md

 export tdar_pw=YOUR_TDAR_PASSWORD
 ```

-Or, pass them as parameters when compiling the `guedesbocinsky2018.Rmd` RMarkdown vignette:
+Or, pass them as parameters when compiling the `guedesbocinsky2018.Rmd` RMarkdown vignette (see [Running the analysis](#running-the-analysis), below):

 ``` bash
 Rscript -e "rmarkdown::render('./vignettes/guedesbocinsky2018.Rmd', \